 #1 Prototyping

 Just to let you know, a high churn rate is common when a developer is discovering a new functionality as they explore and test multiple solutions to a problem.
-Prototyping is generally seen in the initial stages of the project – especially when the project is a new or complicated one.
-In fact, a very low churn rate in the initial stages of a project is deemed to be an early indicator that a project is not going forward as per the plan.
+Teams generally use prototyping during the initial stages of a project, especially when the project is new or complex.
+In fact, teams often consider a very low code churn rate in the early stages of a project an indicator that the project is not progressing as planned.

-When a developer is involved in exploratory projects, code standards are often compromised to achieve a quicker proof of concept.
-This is done to improve the code once the right solution has been known.
-Although this process results in a high code churn rate in the short term, working this way is a productive method as the developer is trying to prove out new ideas sooner than later.
+When developers work on exploratory projects, they often relax code standards to create a proof of concept more quickly.
+They do this with the intention of improving the code after identifying the right solution.
+Although this approach produces a high code churn rate in the short term, it remains productive because developers can validate new ideas sooner rather than later.
 Some examples of cases where you may come across a large number of rewritten codes are:

 - Redesigns